datenanfragen/website/content/en/blog/hacktoberfest-2021/index.md

 {{< featuredImg alt="Written in front of leaves: \"Hacktoberfest 2021: Hack with us!\"" >}}

 Just like the [original Hacktoberfest](https://hacktoberfest.digitalocean.com/) from DigitalOcean, we want to get people excited about Open Source software and contributing to it.
-That means for you: Contribute to datarequests.org and its sister sites and we'll give you some goodies: The first 100 people get a useful webcam slider and a sticker pack.
+That means for you: Contribute to datarequests.org or one of our translated websites, and we'll give you some goodies: The first 100 people get a useful webcam slider and a sticker pack.
 The 10 best contributions will receive a t-shirt as well!
 All that is completely free for you, we will even pay for postage.

 Our project and our goal to make privacy and the GDPR accessible to many users is driven by community contributions.
 We are especially looking forward to contributions in areas we cannot cover ourselves.
 Like translations from English or German to other languages that are spoken in EU countries, see [this entry](https://github.com/datenanfragen/data/issues/229) in our issue tracker.
 Or do you know about [companies that collect data about every citizen of a specific EU country](https://github.com/datenanfragen/data/issues/230)?
 Tell us about it, to help us recommend the right companies to users in that country!